Comic Convention First-Timer Survival Guide

 This may seem like a long time to plan for a convention, but it will make your trip more enjoyable.

 - Start saving money: People who wish to spend a good amount of money at a convention like the Grand Rapids Comic-Con usually plan way ahead so they have plenty of cash available.
-There is also a lot more to pay for than the tickets: there will be an after-party for those who want to party into the wee hours of the morning, a giant vending room for those who want to fill the holes of a collection or start a new one, hotel rooms for those who are traveling, food, gasoline, tips for waitresses/hotel staff, and so forth.
+There is also a lot more to pay for than the tickets: there will be after-parties for those who want to celebrate into the wee hours of the morning, a giant vending room for those who want to fill the holes of a collection or start a new one, hotel rooms for those who are traveling, food, gasoline, tips for waitresses/hotel staff, and so forth.
 Save $20-30/week or more out of your paycheck and you will have plenty of money to spend at the show and cover all those other expenses.
 You won’t miss the small amount of money you stash every week and you won’t have your usual expenses impacted, but if you do that for six months you will have over $500 to spend.
 Scrambling for cash a week before the show isn’t any fun, and putting action figures on a credit card may bite you in the butt in the end.
+A video with tips on how to make the trip more economical is here.
+A good tutorial on how to save money for a convention is here.

 - Start planning your costume: If you are planning on joining in the fun and wearing a costume, start planning now especially if you will be making it yourself.
-You can always buy a costume at a Halloween shop or costume store, but there is a satisfaction of making your own digs that is truly special.
+You can always buy a costume at a Halloween store or renting at a costume shop, but there is a satisfaction of making your own digs that is truly special.
 In addition, you can create a unique character or one that is not cosplayed very often.
 If you plan on making your own costume it will be better to start long before the show so you have time to finish the costume.

 - Join the con’s Facebook page or other social networking: This is a great way to keep informed on activities for the con, so if you are not on the show’s Facebook page or other social networking sites you should join them now.
-The Grand Rapids Comic-Con’s Facebook page is here, the Twitter page is here, the Pinterest page is here, and the YouTube page is here.
+The Grand Rapids Comic-Con’s Facebook page is here, the Twitter page is here, the Pinterest page is here, the Instagram page is here, and the YouTube page is here.

 - Take the time off of your job: Especially if you may have to work weekends, it is important to put in requested time off long before the event.